Skip to main content

 Cause: Server/DC instance uses a self-signed or internal CA certificate.Fix:

-For mTLS (mutual TLS) authentication:
+For mTLS (mutual TLS) authentication, set either a combined cert/key PEM:

 Cause: Atlassian instance is unreachable or slow to respond.Fix: